gvwilson/fiction/voyage/index.md

 complete dismemberment could end their unnatural existence.

 Nothing, that is, except the direct light of the sun.
-For reasons that are still unknown<span class="sidenote">The Pale discouraged investigation of their magic during their reign, often violently.
+For reasons that are still unknown<span class="note">The Pale discouraged investigation of their magic during their reign, often violently.
 The prohibition is now largely customary; nations routinely accuse one another of violating it when tensions between them escalate.</span>, the magic the Pale Remainder used to hold their bodies together